Nightwatcher's Patrol #6

 Piece #3: "The Sorcerer's Apprentice" by Paul Dukas

 Here it is, everyone's favorite piece.
-Taylor may have told us that this was based on an old midievil story but what he didn't tell us was that, believe it or not, Dopey the Dwarf was originally going to be the star of the cartoon.
+Taylor may have told us that this was based on an old medieval story but what he didn't tell us was that, believe it or not, Dopey the Dwarf was originally going to be the star of the cartoon.
 Imagine how different it would have been if that had happened.
 Thankfully, most of the Disney staff figured that Mickey was the natural choice for the role.
 Mickey in his sorcerer's outfit has since become a symbol of the Disney company and most of it's parks.
 In fact, Disney Hollywood Studios in Florida bares a giant Mickey sorcerer hat as it's logo.
 How's that for legendary?
-Also, the sorcerer was based on Walt Disney himself hense his name Yen Sid (spell it backwards).
+Also, the sorcerer was based on Walt Disney himself hence his name Yen Sid (spell it backwards).
 Even Yen Sid's face was modeled after Disney's with his thick eye brows and large honker.
-He also gives Mickey the same disapproving look that Disney used to give his employees when he became aggitated with them.
+He also gives Mickey the same disapproving look that Disney used to give his employees when he became agitated with them.
 It's when he looks at Mickey with a frown and one eyebrow raised.
 Now there's a look I wouldn't want to get from my boss!

 Foolish mortals!
 Tremble before the almighty disapproving eyebrow glare!